-5 Examples of Value Propositions & Why They Are So Great
+5 Great Value Proposition Examples & Why They Work

 What they sell: Personal wardrobe styling services.

-How it’s helpful: Stylists help busy bees out there find clothing fitting for their style and ship it directly to them.
+How it’s helpful: Stylists help busy people find clothing that fits their personal style and ship it directly to them.

-How it stands out from competitors: Offers quick, customizable, unique clothing sent to a person by stylists
+How it stands out from competitors: Stich Fix offers quick, customizable, unique clothing picked out and sent to a person by stylists.

-Is the proposition communicated simplistically?: Yes.
-Their messaging pronounces that they not only offer personal styling, but they offer it to individuals of all different shapes and style preferences – casting a wide net for who their target audience is.
+Is the proposition communicated simplistically?
+Yes, their messaging proclaims that they not only offer personal styling, but they offer it to individuals of all different shapes and style preferences.
+This casts a wide net for their target audience and invites people of all types to use the service.

 3. Evernote

-What they sell: Software for tasks lists and note-taking.
+What they sell: Software for task lists and note-taking.

-How it’s helpful: Helps users easily organize and share notes as well as tasks across notepads, devices, locations, etc.
+How it’s helpful: Evernote helps users easily organize and share notes and tasks across notepads, devices, locations, etc.

-How it stands out from competitors: Has major capabilities that allow a user to feel organized with a sophisticated notepad with cloud-based capabilities so nothing gets lost.
+How it stands out from competitors: It has major capabilities that allow a user to feel organized with a sophisticated notepad with cloud-based capabilities, so nothing gets lost.

-Is the proposition communicated simplistically?: Yes, the proposition addresses users pain point directly – a lack of organization or a lack of a better tool to help them get organized.
-It specifically states what the tool can be used for to stay on top of tasks, and mentions a headache it can help people avoid…tasks, notes or reminders falling through the cracks.
+Is the proposition communicated simplistically?
+Yes, the proposition addresses the user’s pain points directly – a lack of organization or the need for a better tool to help them get organized.
+It specifically states what the tool can be used for, i.e., to stay on top of tasks, avoid headaches, take notes and prevent things from falling through the cracks.

 4. HotJar